Frouke Fokkema: Career

 Four of Fokkema's ten one-act plays would be performed by Toneelgroep Amsterdam under the name of De Nacht van Fokkema in 1987 around the Christmas days.
 The plays in question were Vreemdgangers, Zwijgt, Drainage and Patronen.

 In 1988, Fokkema was tapped to write the adaptation of Geerten Meijsing's Veranderlijk en wisselvallig for First Floor Pictures.

-After establishing herself as a experienced and well-regarded playwright, she turned to film directing on the encouragement of film director Theo van Gogh.
+After establishing herself as an experienced and well-regarded playwright, she turned to film directing on the encouragement of film director Theo van Gogh.
 She wrote the script for Vigour three and half years before the release.
 The first idea of the movie came about when Fokkema lived in the atelier of painter Annemarie Fletcher, who created macabre paintings of the French countryside.
 She used the harshness and cruel parts of nature, agriculture and its people in contrast of the usually idealized image a tourist might have.
 Fokkema viewed the film as her closing her life with the countryside.
 Producer Matthijs van Heijningen boarded the project and De Trust theatre company was brought in to provide the acting talent with Theu Boermans taking on the lead role.
 She regarded the experience as satisfactory and was determined to continue her filmmaking career.
-At its premiere at the 1990's Netherlands Film Days as the opening film, it received a standing ovation from the audience.
+At its premiere at the 1990s Netherlands Film Days as the opening film, it received a standing ovation from the audience.
 Fokkema was given the Golden Calf award for Best Direction.
 A year later, it was awarded the main price at the International Women's Film Festival by their jury.
 It was the single Dutch film at the festival.

 Three years after her debut film, Fokkema began working on her second feature film called It Will Never Be Spring with Hilde Van Mieghem, Thom Hoffman and Hans Croiset in the lead roles.
 Described as absurdist, It follows a woman named Lin Lammertse in her thirties, during a boat trip with two friends, she begins reminiscing about an unhappy affair that involved sadomasochism.
 Like the previous film, she was reluctant to direct the film herself and had to talk in to it by van Heijningen.
 The film was screened at the 33rd International Critics' Week of the 1994 Cannes Film Festival.
 Response to her second feature was more mixed.